Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Almost-canonical placements and aligned placements.} We say that a valid placement of the pieces of a gadget is \emph{almost-canonical} if there exists rigid motions that move the pieces to a canonical placement such that every point in each piece is moved a distance of at most $n^{-1}$ (in other words, the \emph{displacement} between the actual placement and the canonical placement of each piece is $n^{-1}$).
+We say that a valid placement of the pieces of a gadget is \emph{almost-canonical} if there exists rigid motions that move the pieces to a canonical placement such that every point in each piece is moved a distance of at most $n^{-1}$ (in other words, the \emph{displacement} between the actual placement and the canonical placement of each piece is $n^{-1}$).

-We say that a placement of the pieces of a gadget is an \emph{aligned $\Delta$-placement} for $\Delta\geq\delta$ if (i) the placement is almost-canonical, and (ii) for each variable $x$, each variable piece representing $x$ is rotated and has $y$-coordinates as in the canonical placements and encodes a value in the range $[m-\Delta,m+\Delta]$, where $m$ is the middle value of the interval $I(x)$.
+We say that a placement of the pieces of a gadget is an \emph{aligned $\Delta$-placement} for $\Delta\geq\delta$ if (i) the placement is almost-canonical, and (ii) for each variable $x$, each variable piece representing~$x$ encodes a value in the range $[-\Delta,\Delta]$.
 Note that since the placement is almost-canonical, we can always assume $\Delta\leq n^{-1}+\delta=n^{-1}+n^{-300}$.

-The following lemma says that the pieces of every new gadget can be assumed to be almost-canonical if the preceding pieces have an aligned $\Delta$-placement.
+The following lemma says that the pieces of every new gadget can be assumed to be almost-canonical if the preceding pieces have an aligned $\Delta$-placement, for $\Delta$ sufficiently small.
 Recall that $\p_i$ is the set of all pieces introduced in the first $i$ gadgets, where $i\in\{0,\ldots,\gadgets\}$, so that $\p_0\mydef\emptyset$.
 The lemma will follow from the use of fingerprinting, and the proof will be given in the sections describing the individual types of gadgets.

-\begin{lemma}[Almost-canonical Placement] For any $i\in\{1,\ldots,\gadgets\}$, consider a valid placement $P$ (of all the pieces) for which the pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement.
-It then holds for $P$ that the pieces $\p_i$ have an almost-canonical placement. \end{lemma}
+\begin{lemma}[Almost-canonical Placement] For any $i\in\{1,\ldots,\gadgets\}$, consider a valid placement~$P$ (of all the pieces) for which the pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement.
+It then holds for~$P$ that the pieces $\p_i$ have an almost-canonical placement. \end{lemma}